How to Choose Your Classes

 If the class is listed as needing consent, you will need the professor’s electronic consent before you can register for it.

 Distribution requirements are designed to ensure a breadth of exposure to the fields of knowledge that make up a liberal arts curriculum.
 These requirements are listed in the "General Studies Program" section of the catalog.
-There are six distribution areas, and you will be required to earn a specified amount of credits in each.
+There are six distribution areas, and you will be required to earn a specified amount of credits and/or courses in each.
 We recommend that you select courses in two or three different distribution areas this semester and thus begin to satisfy these requirements.

 If you have previously studied a foreign language in high school, college, or elsewhere, you must take a Placement Tests before enrolling in a course in that same foreign language at Whitman.
 It might be best to consult a professor in the language department when you arrive on campus in August for information concerning the appropriate class you should take.